Daniel-Rafique/costa-test/Costa/README.md

 * Browse to the endpoint http://domain.com/rest/V1/costa-test/products/69 and you will see a loaded configurable product with it's child products in a json array

-* I've used sample product data which will load a product by SKU MH01
+* I've used sample product data which will get a product by ID 69

 * We use a custom webservice for our endpoint